 * Rules to be put up for public consultation in early 2018

-* Market supportive of launch of dual-class shares - HKEX (Adds details of proposed rules)
+* Market supportive of launch of dual-class shares - HKEX (adds comment)

 HONG KONG, Dec 15 (Reuters) - Hong Kong is set to allow controversial dual-class shares under rule changes to be proposed by the city's stock exchange as it raises the stakes in its battle against New York for blockbuster Chinese initial public offerings (IPOs).